aws/eks-anywhere/designs/modular-kubernetes-version-upgrade.md

 The apibuilder would need to be changed to use the new instance of the VersionsBundle when creating the machine deployment.

-Additionally, each provider’s NeedNewWorkloadTemplate needs to use the workerKubernetesVersion field and buildTemplateMapMD would also need to use the new VersionsBundle.
+Additionally, each provider’s NeedNewWorkloadTemplate needs to use the worker node level KubernetesVersion field and buildTemplateMapMD would also need to use the new VersionsBundle.

 ```yaml